Sign Up For Special Offers & Exclusive Content

 Why Are Sets And Reps Important?

-It’s essential to understand the sets and reps in your programmed workouts because they outline how to do each exercise.
+It’s essential to understand the sets and reps in your programmed workouts because they outline how to do each exercise in a way that gets you the right results.
+The number of sets & reps you do directly impacts the results you see, and varying goals require different sets & reps.

 You won't see good long term results by training randomly, or just doing the movements you enjoy.
 Exercise programming is a science, and people see best results when training in an intentional, informed way.